joshuapjs/a-scheduler/README.md

 # Prerequisites

 The complete project uses only the standard libraries of C++20.
-I recommend using macOS or Linux.
+I compiled the project with clang-1700.0.13.3.

 # Usage